IOITI/WATA/README.md

 ### Setup
 - **What are the minimum server requirements?**
-  A basic VPS with 1GB RAM, 1 CPU core, and 10GB storage should be sufficient for getting started.
+  A basic VPS with 2GB RAM, 50GB SSD, 2 core CPU should be sufficient for getting started.

 For a comprehensive list of questions and answers, please see our detailed [FAQ document](docs/FAQ.md).